Black serif text that reads "Answers-FAQ."

 • MATH130 and MATH135, for students who took MATH130 before it was discontinued, but have not completed MATH131

 • The PHYS131/132 requirement is effective Fall 2013.
+PHYS121/122 are not accepted for the Biological Sciences Program.

-[E] — LEP-BENCHMARK REQUIREMENTS & REPEATS 📋
+ⓔ LEP-BENCHMARK REQUIREMENTS & REPEATS

 • Degree requirements that were attempted at UMD must be completed at UMD.*